papivot/pace-docs/PKS Harbor integration.md

 > `yum udpate -y`

-Once done `exit` out of the container and grab the container ID.
+Once done, `exit` out of the container and grab the container ID.

 > `exit`